im-bob-loucans/api_exam/README.md

 16. Logging to std out is ok
 17. No dev norms for the repo - commit templates, code style, coverage, etc….
 18. Input location exist prior to running
+19. Users have backups of their source files